The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

 Even though the massive glass pyramid is the entrance to the Louvre Museum, it is a tourist attraction in itself.

 In this article, we share everything you must know about the Pyramid before visiting the Louvre Museum.

 Why Louvre Pyramid was built

-In this section we take you through the various incidents which led to the building of one of the most popular Parisian landmarks.
+In this section, we take you through the various incidents that led to building one of the most famous Parisian landmarks.

 Space Crunch at Louvre Museum

 In the early 1980s, Louvre Museum was a world-class art museum bursting at its seams.

 It had the finest collections of art globally, yet they were running out of space to display.

 Because of the lack of space, the galleries were disjointed, and the visitor experience was poor.

 So much so, there were only two public bathrooms to cater to the 2.5 million visitors who would come in to relish the art annually.